-The program currently runs with 10 mentors and 50-60 mentees at 3 local schools and is in high demand.
-With new donor support, programming would be expanded in the following ways:
+The program currently runs with 10 mentors and 50-60 mentees and is in high demand.
+With new donor support, programming could be expanded in the following ways:

 - Suicide prevention workshops.
 Suicide rates in Canada are three times higher among the Indigenous population than the non-Indigenous population, with the highest instances occurring among youth and young adults.
 There are professional workshops IESP would like to be able to enroll its program participants in to combat this alarming reality.
 This will include providing our mentors with vital training on intervention.